Aakarsh204/Recommender-System/README.md

 # Usage
 ### Step 1
-You can clone this repository locally using or download it as a zip file.
+You can clone this repository locally using CLI or download it as a zip file.
 ```bash
 git clone https://github.com/Aakarsh204/Recommender-System.git
 ```